Underlying model for understanding why peak states exist and what causes them

 Applying the developmental model to this latter type of peak experiences is particularly fascinating.
 One can regress to particular key events in development and, instead of just reliving the biological events at those moments, a variety of other types of experiences can occur.
 For example, there is a moment in time, shortly after birth, when one is filled with the sensation of ‘truth’.

 A much more radical set of developmental events exists.
 These act as a ‘gateway’ to another realm of existence or time.
 When one regresses to these moments in one's past, one finds oneself suddenly in a completely different reality, simultaneous with that early biological moment.
-An example of this was given in Volume 1, where it is possible to access the realm of the archetypes.
-Another is the ‘Humanity Disc’ covered in the chapter on good or evil.
+An example of this was given in Volume 1, where it is possible to access the realm of the sacred.
 An appendix in this book lists the ones we’ve currently identified, but there are many more.
 These gateway experiences are the same for everyone, and don't just trigger some sort of general access to the non-physical.

 In average people, the individual triune brain awarenesses are to one degree or another separate from each other.
 The brain awarenesses can give up their individual identities and merge or fuse together to form single awarenesses.
 The different possible ways that the brains can 'merge' results in different peak states with distinctly different experiential characteristics.
 The Happiness, Inner Peace, Hollow, and Wholeness states are examples of different brain awareness combinations.
 As a group, we call these states 'triune brain fusion states'.
 Perry diagrams can be used to show the different ways and amounts that the awarenesses are merging.
 These diagrams allow clinicians to identity the types and degrees of the triune brain states a client has, in order to keep track of progress in fully acquiring the endpoint states, Hollow and Wholeness.
 Volume 1 goes into these states in great detail.